nZEDb/nZEDb/README.md

 For an overview of a complete process, look at the  misc/update/nix/screen/sequential/threaded.sh script.

 Advanced users may be interested to try the tmux version of nZEDb in either Complete Sequential, Sequential or non-Sequential (fully parallel) mode.
-Before starting it, review the tmux setting in Site-Edit -> Tmux Settings.
+Before starting, review the tmux settings in Site-Edit -> Tmux Settings.

 ### Support